AcutusLabs/translo-cli/README.md

-# Translo-ChatGPT
+# Translo-Cli

-Translo-ChatGPT is an open-source library designed to help you translate your i18n files using OpenAI's ChatGPT.
+Translo-Cli is an open-source library designed to help you translate your i18n files using OpenAI's ChatGPT.
 This tool reads your main language translation file and generates translations for other specified languages.

 ## Features